Tron: Evolution: Plot

-Tron: Evolution serves as a precursor to the movie Tron: Legacy and sequel to both the graphic novel Tron: Betrayal and the Nintendo Wii and DS versions, Tron: Evolution - Battle Grids.
-It is designed to be an integral part of the Tron story, featuring certain characters and settings from both films.
+Tron: Evolution serves as a prequel to the film Tron: Legacy.
 Tron: Evolution explains the events that led to Kevin Flynn's imprisonment inside the Grid, as well as telling how the Grid evolved through the years.
-The player controls a system monitor program named "Anon" (short for anonymous) - a security program owned by Flynn to investigate a conspiracy in the world of Tron.
+The player controls a system monitor program named "Anon" (short for anonymous), a security program owned by Flynn to investigate a conspiracy in the world of Tron.

 The game starts with video footage of Kevin Flynn who is discussing the existence of ISOs (Isomorphic Algorithms), a group of programs with a measure of free will that has emerged spontaneously on the Grid, and are disliked by the Basic programs.
 Jalen, one of the leaders of the ISOs, recently died and Flynn suspects the murder was organized by Clu, a second version of the original program from the first film.
 Flynn has got Anon to try to control the system.

 Radia, leader of the ISOs, is at a formal ceremony to make her a System Administrator alongside Clu.
 Tron asks Anon to guard the ceremony but finds a suspicious female ISO, Quorra, who tries to talk her way past the guards, prompting Anon to follow her.
 The ceremony is violently disrupted by the virus program, Abraxas, but Anon intervenes and battles him, damaging Abraxas' identity disc and forcing the virus to flee.
 Clu disparages the "flaws" of the new ISOs, while Tron suggests Flynn leave the Grid for his own safety.

 During his battle against Abraxas-generated corruption, Anon sees Flynn and Tron being ambushed and killed by Clu and his guards; Anon discovers Quorra, who also saw the killings.
 They visit Zuse at a nightclub that serves as a haven for ISOs.
 Zuse gives them Solar-Sailer access codes and suggests they warn Radia since her word will be believed by the ISOs.
 As they leave the nightclub, the elevator slope connecting it, and the ground is shattered, leaving those in the nightclub stranded.
 As they travel to the solar sailer station, they see several groups of ISOs being terrorized; they realize that Clu has declared war on the ISOs.